hcp4715/moralSelf_ddm/README.md

 **HDDM analysis**

-Note: We reported the results from hddm analysis with response-coding approach, but I also remained the python script for accuracy-coding.
+Note: We reported the results from hddm analysis with sitmulus coding approach, but I also remained the python script for accuracy-coding.

 data (input) -> HDDM analysis (python & juypter notebook script)